Learn more about the right approach and methodology when preparing a climate report for your business

 Set goals for your business

 The first step is to set objectives for the company's climate and sustainability initiatives.
-This is typically the result of internal discussions among the company's management and employees before the decision to include climate accounting as part of the strategy is made.
-Climate accounting is an essential part of the company's climate strategy, as it establishes a baseline for the company's current CO2 emissions and thereby enables work towards reduction.
+This is typically the result of internal discussions among the company's management and employees before the decision is made to include climate accounting as part of the strategy.
+The carbon footprint is an essential part of the company's climate strategy as it establishes a baseline of the company's current CO2 emissions and thereby enables the work towards reduction.

-When preparing a carbon footprint for your business, it's crucial to choose the appropriate methodology for measuring CO2 emissions.
+When preparing a carbon footprint for your business, choosing the appropriate method for measuring CO2 emissions is crucial.
 There are several approaches, each with their own benefits and challenges.
-Here's an overview of some of the most commonly used methods in climate accounting to help you make the best decision for your business.
+Here is an overview of some of the most commonly used methods in carbon accounting to help you make the best decision for your business.

 Life Cycle Assessment (LCA)